 ROIC is trading at a significant discount to its peers.

-Higher.
+Lower.
 Elevated earnings growth rates can lead to capital appreciation and justify higher price-to-earnings ratios.

-Premium.
+Discount.
 In the absence of P/E and P/B multiples, the price-to-sales ratio can display the value investors are placing on each dollar of sales.

 Higher.
 A sales growth rate that exceeds the industry implies that a company is gaining market share.

 ROIC has a sales growth rate that significantly exceeds its peers.